Skip to content

 AcademicsScandinavia Criminal Justice

 Credit/Registration: Students accepted to this program will be automatically registered for CJS 380 Scandinavian Perspectives on Justice 3 credits for spring term.
 Students must leave room for the 3 credits in their credit load or will have to pay for exceeding the 20 credit maximum.
-The 3 credits for this program are not optional.

 Pre-Travel Requirements: There will be one mandatory, preparatory class meetings during the winter term.